keyan-m/aiken-flat/README.md

 #### Encoder

-For record types, we must simply concatenate encoded fields in order. `make_sum` therefore needs a way to know which encoder to use for each field of each constructor.
+Flat encoding of record types is simply the concatenation of encoded fields in order (without any fillers). `make_sum` therefore needs a way to know which encoder to use for each field of each constructor.

 So the second argument of `make_sum` is expected to be a function that first takes the "tag index" of a constructor, and returns another function, which